When it comes to flours, making the right choice is very important to blood sugar control.

 Using These Flours Is Even Better

-BUT, as I suggested above, even whole grains can be problematic for people with diabetes.
-So we only use almond flour or almond meal, coconut flour, ground flaxseed meal, sesame flour, and other nut flours in the majority of our breads and bakes.
-We only use a small amount of flour (1-2 tablespoons) such as arrowroot or corn flour just to thicken sauces.
+BUT, as suggested above, even whole grains can be problematic for people with diabetes.
+So we only use almond flour or almond meal, coconut flour, ground flaxseed meal, sesame flour, and other nut flours in the majority of our low carb breads and bakes.

 Take this delicious burger as an example, the bun is our 3-Minute ‘no carb' Microwave Bun.
 It tastes just like bread but has zero carbs, that's right…zero!

-Let's now compare a normal flour based burger with our low carb burger made from our 3-minute microwave bun.
+Let's now compare a normal flour based burger with one of our low carb burgers, made from our 3-minute microwave bun.

 Your Choice Of Flour Can Cut Carbs In An Instant